-o Implement practices to ensure a clean job site to control potential contaminants such as dirt, dust and debris.
+Implement practices to ensure a clean job site to control potential contaminants such as dirt, dust and debris.
 All porous or absorptive building materials, such as dry wall and ceiling tiles, will be protected from exposure to moisture and will be stored in a separate, clean area prior to installation.
-The entrances to the construction area will have temporary walk-off mats to collect particulates.
-The construction area will be sealed off using plastic.
+The entrances to Commented [HT52]: Add that all filtration media will be replaced immediately prior to occupancy?